 Additionally, the absence of a state income tax can make it more difficult for the state to respond to economic downturns or other financial challenges.

 8. Alaska Has Some of the Best Air Quality in America

 Looking to fill those lungs with some fresh, clean air?
 Living in Alaska could just be for you.

-One thing Alaskans are very proud of is our clean air and water quality, I can confidently say that the air and water here are absolutely pristine.
+One thing Alaskans are very proud of is our clean air and water quality.
+I can confidently say that the air and water here is absolutely pristine.
 With its vast, unspoiled wilderness and strict environmental regulations, Alaska is a true haven for clean air and water.

 One of the things that makes Alaska’s air and water so clean is its location.
 Situated in the far north, away from the pollution of major cities and industrial areas, Alaska is blessed with some of the cleanest air in the country.

 In fact, according to the EPA, over 90% of the air quality monitoring sites in Alaska have air quality that is classified as “good” or “moderate,”

 Another reason why Alaska’s air and water are so clean is the state’s commitment to protecting the environment.